ray155093/azure-docs.zh-tw/articles/data-lake-analytics/data-lake-analytics-get-started-cli.md

 <properties
-   pageTitle="運用 Azure 命令列介面開始使用 Azure 資料湖分析 | Microsoft Azure" description="了解如何透過 Azure 命令列介面建立資料湖存放區帳戶、使用 U-SQL 建立資料湖分析工作，以及提交工作。"
-   services="data-lake-analytics"
-   documentationCenter=""
-   authors="edmacauley"
+   pageTitle="Get started with Azure Data Lake Analytics using Azure Command-line Interface | Microsoft Azure" description="Learn how to use the Azure Command-line Interface to create a Data Lake Store account, create a Data Lake Analytics job using U-SQL, and submit the job. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"